How to

 Humans are conditioned to see and expect patterns.
 Eliminate the guesswork for business users and customers trying to predict when the next release or feature will arrive by defining as granular a release cadence as possible and automating as many parts of the process as you can.

 Much like you expect to change your car’s oil every three months or 3,000 miles because of the constant stream of reminders you’ve received over the years, business users and customers can be similarly coached to anticipate when and how new releases and changes will be rolled out.
+Knowing approximately when the next release is due will help greatly reduce the number of one-off requests that interrupt release plans and add another to-do for your IT team.
+It’s also a great opportunity to evaluate your release processes to find any repetitive manual tasks involved and automate them to minimize costly configuration data errors, reduce the amount of additional hands-on work your team has to do, and help you deliver bug-free releases faster and more reliably.

-Knowing approximately when the next release is due will help to greatly reduce the number of one-off requests that interrupt release plans and add another to-do for your IT team.
+Much like you expect to change your car’s oil every three months or 3,000 miles because of the constant stream of reminders you’ve received over the years, business users and customers can be similarly coached to anticipate when and how new releases and changes will be rolled out.
+Knowing approximately when the next release is due will help greatly reduce the number of one-off requests that interrupt release plans and add another to-do for your IT team.
 It’s also a great opportunity to evaluate your release processes to find any repetitive manual tasks involved and automate them to minimize costly configuration data errors, reduce the amount of additional hands-on work your team has to do, and help you deliver bug-free releases faster and more reliably.

-In the Digital Era, organizations that prioritize shortening the time-to-value for their customers and business users are best positioned to win in the near term and sustain that success in the long run.
-Implementing these four strategies can help your team accelerate your feature and version releases to reduce TtV and improve both the adoption and retention of your user base.
+In the digital era, organizations that prioritize shortening the time-to-value for their customers and business users are best positioned to win in the near term and sustain that success in the long run.
+Implementing these four strategies can help your team accelerate your feature and version releases to reduce TTV and improve both the adoption and retention of your user base.